• Skip to primary navigation

 Jump to Recipe Print Recipe

-Venison (or deer meat) is a lean, flavorful meat that makes a fantastic taco filling, especially when you play up its unique flavor with bold chipotle and well-balanced umami flavors.
-This Ground Venison Taco recipe is fairly easy to execute using common grocery store ingredients.
+Venison (deer meat) is a lean, flavorful meat that makes a fantastic taco filling, especially when you play up its uniqueness with bold chipotle en adobo and well-balanced umami flavors.
+This Venison Taco recipe is fairly easy to execute using common grocery store ingredients.
 And it makes one memorable deer meat recipe you'll want to add to your game meat dinner rotation.

 What is venison?
 And why can't I find it in my grocery store?